 This course builds on the knowledge and skills learned in Clinical Echo 3.
 By the end of this rotation, the student will perform all echocardiography procedures independently with the supervision of an appropriately credentialed sonographer.
-This course provides a culminating clinical setting experience which allows students to synthesize information and procedural instruction throughout the program.
+This course provides a culminating clinical setting experience which allows students to synthesize procedural provided instruction information and throughout the program.
 Emphasis is placed on skill level improvements and final completion of all required clinical competencies presented in previous courses and practiced in previous clinical vascular courses.
 Topics include: scanning, documentation of pathologies, patient and equipment skills, current literature, professionalism, and ethical behavior.